cannam/repoint/README.md

 ```

 All libraries will be checked out into subdirectories of a single
-external-library directory in the project root; the name of this
+external-library directory in the project root; the location of this
-directory (typically `ext`) is configured in `vext-project.json`.
-The
+directory (typically `ext`) should be configured as the first thing in
-`ext` directory should normally be excluded from your project's own
+`vext-project.json`.
+The directory in question should normally be
-version control, i.e. added to your `.hgignore`, `.gitignore` etc
+excluded from your project's own version control, i.e. added to your
-file.
-The general expectation is that this directory contains only
+`.hgignore`, `.gitignore` etc file.
+The usual expectation is that this
-third-party code, and one could safely delete the entire directory and
+directory contains only third-party code, and that one could safely
-run Vext again to recreate it.
+delete the entire directory and run Vext again to recreate it.

 Libraries are listed in the `libs` object in the config file.
 Each
 library has a key, which is the local name (a single directory or
-relative path) it will be checked out to.
-Properties of the library
+relative path) it will be checked out to within the external-library
-may include
+directory.
+Properties of a library may include

  * `vcs` - The version control system to use.
 Must be one of the
    recognised set of names, currently `hg` (Mercurial) or `git`